raj26kumar/spamclassifier_app/README.md

 # spamclassifier_app

+This is an end to end machine learning project

 In this app we will take a date set "SMSSpamCollection" which i got from "Krish naik sir"(A youtuber)

 * Preprocessed that dataset using Natural Language Processing techniches